-The findings of this study are consistent with those from a RAND (Research and Development Corporation) report,9 investigating military caregiving in the USA, which found that most of the interventions serving military caregivers typically prioritise the ill, injured or wounded SP.
-Previous research has recommended that service providers consider military11 caregivers as 'critical partners' in the execution of treatment plans for WIS personnel and to regard them as providers of valuable emotional support and assistance despite confidentiality laws.12 A report into trauŝ matic limb loss and the needs of the family also suggested that copyright, policy be used to encourage a cultural shift towards family-centred care to ensure that the needs of the family of physically injured WIS personnel are taken into consideration by service providers in the UK.13 including
+The findings of this study are consistent with those from a RAND (Research and Development Corporation) report, investigating military caregiving in the USA, which found that most of the interventions serving military caregivers typically prioritise the Protected by copyright, including ill, injured or wounded SP.
+Previous research has recommended that service providers consider military caregivers as 'critical partners' in the execution of treatment plans for WIS personnel and to regard them as providers of valuable emotional support and assistance despite confidentiality laws.
+A report into traumatic limb loss and the needs of the family also suggested that policy be used to encourage a cultural shift towards family-centred care to ensure that the needs of the family of physically injured WIS personnel are taken into consideration by service providers in the UK.